~ The Ebenezer Foundry of

 In the middle of the list of donations appear the names W. Fisher, W. Fisher, Jun., and F.E.
 Fisher.
 The latter is very likely Frances Fisher, a much loved young friend & walking companion of the poet.
 Fisher, whose father was William Fisher, was struggling to make a career as an Unitarian minister.
 The name Fisher is commonplace, and caution is recommended here in accepting Frances Fisher as the named donator.

-The bronze statue of the Corn Law Rhymer was erected in 1854 in Market
+bronze statue of the Corn Law Rhymer was erected in 1854 in Market

 Place (now called